UWPR/Comet/parameters/parameters_202101/variable_mod01.md

     - non-zero value = binary modification analyzes peptides where all residues are either modified or all residues are not modified.
   - The fourth entry is an integer specifying the maximum number of modified residues possible in a peptide for this modification entry.
-With release 2020.01 rev. 3, this field has been extended to allow specifying both a mininum and maximum number of modified residues for this modification entry.
+With release 2020.01 rev. 3, this field has been extended to allow specifying both a minimum and maximum number of modified residues for this modification entry.
 A single integer, e.g. "3", would specify that up to 3 variable mods are allowed.
 Comma separated values, e.g. "2,4" would specify that peptides must have between 2 and 4 of this variable modification.